Disaster Mortuary Operational Response Team

-A Disaster Mortuary Operational Response Team or DMORT is a team of experts in the fields of disaster victim identification and mortuary services.
+A Disaster Mortuary Operational Response Team (DMORT) is a team of experts in the fields of disaster victim identification and mortuary services.
 DMORTs are activated in response to large scale disasters in the United States to assist in the identification of deceased individuals and storage of the bodies pending the bodies being claimed.

 Organization

 For organizational purposes, the country is divided into ten regions, each with a regional coordinator.
 For the duration of their service, DMORT members work under the local authorities at the disaster site, and their professional licenses are recognized by all states.